Shayiz/userAuthentication/README.md

 # userAuthentication

 This is a document on how to run the application.There is a document on the apis available in swagger(http://localhost:3000/api-docs/)
-1.install nodejs
+1. install nodejs
-2.install mongodb
+2. install mongodb
-3.pull the repo
+3. pull the repo
 4. in the comand terminal
 Type the below:
 npm i